hisaveliy/coding-standards/README.md

 ### How to contribute

-1. Each feature, improvement or bug fix must be completed in a dedicated branch
+1. Each feature, improvement or bug fix should be completed in a dedicated branch, but it is possible to complete several Trello cards under the same branch if the are logically connected.
 1. Iterate version
     - in `style.css` for theme development
     - in `bootstrap.php` for plugin development